oVirt/ovirt-ansible-manageiq/README.md

 Virtual machine extra disks (e.g. database, log, tmp): a dict named `miq_vm_disks` allows to describe each of the extra disks (see example playbook).
+Note, that this works only with CFME.
 For each disk, the following attributes can be set:

 | Name      | Default value |  Description                                                         |
 |-----------|---------------|----------------------------------------------------------------------|